marcel-gerber/ChessEngine/README.md

 # ChessEngine

-A basic bitboard UCI Chess Engine for learning purposes.
+This a basic bitboard UCI Chess Engine for learning purposes.
+So this is for beginners who might want to start with chess programming like me.
+I don't plan on integrating new big features in the future (like several pruning techniques), because I want this project to stay basic.
+I may fork this project in the future and start building a stronger engine.

 ## Acknowledgements

-Lorem ipsum oder so
+During development, I got heavily inspired by Disservins' [chess-library](https://github.com/Disservin/chess-library), particularly in the design of the bitboard move generation.
+So I definitely want to give credit to him.

 ## Features